magi-1/mixed-graphical-models/README.md

 Course project for STAT 616 at Texas A&M University.

+A dataset has been prepared that lends itself to the Gaussian-Potts model and is in the notebooks folder.

 ### Key references
 - [Graphical Models via Univariate Exponential Family Distributions](https://jmlr.org/papers/volume16/yang15a/yang15a.pdf)